kugarg/Pain-Biomarker-TBI/README.md

-<h1>Biomarker-Based Analysis of Pain in Patients with Tick-Borne Infections: Pre- and Post-Antibiotic Treatment Study</h1>
+<h1>Biomarker-Based Analysis of Pain in Patients with Tick-Borne Infections before and after Antibiotic Treatment</h1>

 <h2>Abstract</h2>
 <p>This study investigates the correlation between pain and biomarkers in tick-borne infection (TBI) patients from an Irish hospital.
 We found that age and gender do not influence pain ratings at baseline (T0) or follow-up (T2), but pain ratings significantly decreased post-treatment.
 Notable changes in transferrin, transferrin saturation %, platelets, neutrophils, and CD4% were observed.
 Temporal analysis showed correlations between pain ratings and said biomarkers, but also suggested external influences on pain perception.
 However, biomarkers did not directly predict pain changes when accounting for overall trends, indicating that while certain biomarkers fluctuate with pain, they are unreliable indicators of pain levels or treatment efficacy in this context.</p>